joshc191/ClinicLookUp/README.md

-ENGO 551 Lab 4 Assignment - Calgary Clinic/Hospital Look-Up
+# ENGO 551 Lab 4 Assignment - Calgary Clinic/Hospital Look-Up
-- This project contains a webpage which allows users to find which hospitals/clinic is closest to a given school.
+This project contains a webpage which allows users to find which hospitals/clinic is closest to a given school in Calgary.

-- A map shows the locations of each school within Calgary
+- A map shows the locations of each school and hospital/clinic within Calgary
-- Upon clicking on a school, markers will appear on the nearest hospital/clinic
+- Upon clicking on a school, the markers denoting the closest clinic or school will be highlighted
-- The webpage is created in file 'index.html'
+- The webpage is created using a single file 'index.html'
-- Mapbox was used in conjunction with Leaflet.js to generate the map, and Turf.js was used to perform the spatial analysis.
+- Mapbox GL JS and Turf.js were used to generate the map and perform the spatial analysis, respectively.